Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

 \subsection{SENSE Server -- Plug-and-Play Machine Learning Apps}

-While a machine learning application developer using the kT-RAM Emulator would have full control of the design of the application and can use kT-RAM to its full potential, she would be required to understand the instruction set and underlying mechanics of kT-RAM and AHaH Computing.
+While a machine learning application developer using the kT-RAM emulator would have full control of the design of the application and can use kT-RAM to its full potential, she would be required to understand the instruction set and underlying mechanics of kT-RAM and AHaH Computing.
 This level of development is analogous to writing assembly code or using a very low-level programming library.

 To assist in the rapid development of applications based on kT-RAM, we have developed a top-level server-based framework.
-We call it `Scalable and Extensible Neural Sensing Engine' or `SENSE Server' for short.
+We call it `Scalable and Extensible Neural Sensing Engine' or `SENSE server' for short.
 The SENSE server contains higher level pre-built machine learning modules, standard spike encoders, buffers, spike stream joiners and other miscellaneous building blocks, which can be configured by the developer for a unique machine learning application.
 This level of development is analogous to an SQL server like MySQL, where you provide a configuration file to specify its behavior.
-Like the MySQL server, the SENSE Server runs as a daemon service, waiting for asynchronous interactions from the outside world.
+Like the MySQL server, the SENSE server runs as a daemon service, waiting for asynchronous interactions from the outside world.
 In the case of the SENSE server, it is waiting for incoming spikes flowing in over the configured spike streams.
 To install and run the SENSE server on Linux, you would run a command in a terminal such as `sudo apt-get install knowm-sense' followed by `start knowm-sense myconfig.yml', where `myconfig.yml' would be the custom configuration file defining the `netlist' and parameter settings of the particular machine learning application.
 The SENSE server can be run on commodity computer hardware, robotic platforms or mobile devices with a Linux or *nix-based operating system.
-Work is underway to port the SENSE server over to additional platforms such as iOS, Android, and Windows.
+The SENSE server also has built-in support for seamless clustering for parallelization of high throughput machine learning applications such as vision and audio processing.